Serious Childcare Incident Notification

 - Ensure that the responsible manager has informed other involved professionals and agencies about the death, serious harm or significant concerns about the safety and well-being of the child.
 The decision about whether records held by other professionals or agencies in relation to the child and family need to be secured or restricted sits with the designated safeguarding lead for the agency concerned;

-- Arrange to consider the circumstances of the death/serious injury, in accordance with the Safeguarding Procedures, including the need to hold a Rapid Review and, where the child has died, a referral to the Child Death Overview Panel, using the Child Safeguarding Incident Notification System to notify the Panel.
+- Arrange to consider the circumstances of the death/serious harm, in accordance with the Safeguarding Procedures, including the need to hold a Rapid Review and, where the child has died, a referral to the Child Death Overview Panel, using the Child Safeguarding Incident Notification System to notify the Panel.
 The Panel will share all notifications with Ofsted and the DfE.
 The report is submitted online and the contents entered must be reviewed by the Designated Manager before it is submitted.
 The form requires a range of information and is set out clearly in sections.
 Before you start you will need:

 - Your sign in;